 Stanford offers free drop in tutoring for Math 19 through the Center for Teaching and Learning (CTL).
 All of the information is on the Undergraduate tutoring website.

 Some graduate students also offer their services to tutor for Math 19, you can find their names and email address on the list of private tutors maintained by the math department.
 Beware, private tutors tend to be expensive.

 The most representative exams for us are those from Fall 2013 and Fall 2012.
-Material covered for a given midterm in the past does not necessarily correspond to the material covered in Math 19 this quarter (even in Fall 2012), so bear this in mind when using these to study for exams.
+Material covered for a given midterm in the past does not necessarily correspond to the material covered in Math 19 this quarter (even in Fall 2012 and 2013), so bear this in mind when using these to study for exams.

 We will not provide solutions other than the ones already available here, but you are welcome to ask any instructor or course assistant to show you correct solutions to any problem.

-Once you have completed Module 12, you might want to work on the topics of Modules 15 and 16 as they will be important for us this year.
+The precalculus topics go through Module 12, but you might want to also work on the topics of Modules 15 and 16 as they will be important for us this year.

 Another interesting resource for this class is Khan Academy, a website which hosts short, very helpful lectures.
 We highly recommend you spend some time looking through their Algebra lectures.
 We also expect their Calculus lectures will be very helpful throughout the course.
 They have a very popular sequence hosted at iTunesU.
 Some sample sessions are given below.
 You may not need all (or any) of these or you may need more.
 Try some out and don't hesitate to contact any member of the teaching staff if you have any questions.
 If you are feeling either bold or highly confused, you can start from the beginning with a very thorough set of diagnostic exercises that can help pinpoint where you should be focusing.
 To do the diagnostic exercises, start at the exercise dashboard (and be patient, it starts with arithmetic and finishes at calculus).